SecNinjaltd/Microsoft-Defender-for-Servers/README.md

-I've put together a list of useful URK's you may require;
+I've put together a list of useful URL's and exclusions you may require for your Defender for Servers deployments;

 # Defender for Servers activation on resource level